The Science of Best Practice

 The Mayo Clinic Kern Center for the Science of Health Care Delivery includes three focused research programs looking for ways to improve patient care while lowering costs: the Care Experience Program, the Population Health Science Program and the Surgical Outcomes Program.

-Its Health Care Systems Engineering Program seeks to solve complex health care issues using engineering principles.
+The center's Health Care Systems Engineering Program seeks to solve complex health care issues using engineering principles.
 Research in this area has led to improvements in patient and care provider safety.
 It has also improved efficiency and access to care, and has resulted in increases in both patient and staff satisfaction.

 The Mayo Clinic Kern Center for the Science of Health Care Delivery is also home to the Office of Health Care Practice and Policy, a focused resource for Mayo Clinic to leverage its unique assets in value and quality measurement, risk adjustment, economic analyses, and alternative payment models to inform the national conversation on health care reform.